Phinease/ScannerLiDAR/README.md

 ## Getting Started

 ### Hardware
 You may need a decent GPU for realtime processing and a high-speed disk for recording.
+Windows is the preferable platform, but linux is equaly runnable.

 ### Prerequisites
 Make sure you have installed all of the following prerequisites on your development machine: